bitcoin-sv/go-sdk/docs/concepts/TX_VALID.md

 4. **Checking Locktime and Sequence:**
    - Transactions may include locktime and sequence numbers that impose conditions on the earliest time or block height at which a transaction can be added to the blockchain.
    - Proper handling of these parameters ensures that transactions are processed in a timely and orderly manner.

-You can check out an example using the TypeScript SDK where a transaction is verified according to these rules [here](../examples/EXAMPLE_VERIFYING_BEEF.md).